Rickets is a rare bone disease. It causes bones to soften and weaken.

 - Bone pain in the back, pelvis, and legs

 - Skeletal and/or skull deformities

-You will be asked about your child's symptoms and medical history.
+You will be asked about your child's symptoms and health history.
 A physical exam will be done.
-The doctor may suspect rickets if deformities are present.
+This may be enough to suspect rickets.

 The diagnosis may be confirmed with:

 - Blood tests